Creating and Running React Projects with ServBay

 Entering Development Mode

-During development, you typically run a local dev server that provides features like hot module replacement (HMR) for rapid feedback.
-ServBay supports routing external requests to your dev server via reverse proxy.
+During development, you'll typically run a local development server that features hot module replacement (HMR) for faster workflows.
+ServBay can forward requests to this development server using a reverse proxy.

 servbay-react-demo